Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Conclusion

 \section{Conclusion}

-In this work, we introduced \ourmethodshort, a plug-and-play, test-time image warping that uses an MLLM's cross-modal attention to rectilinearly resample the input, expanding query-relevant regions while preserving global context.
-Without changing model weights or architecture, it consistently improves accuracy, spatial grounding, and hallucination rates across five benchmarks and four MLLMs.
+We introduced \ourmethodshort, a plug-and-play, test-time self-correction mechanism that uses an MLLM's cross-modal attention to rectilinearly resample the input, expanding query-relevant regions while preserving global context.
+Without changing model weights or architecture, it consistently improves accuracy, spatial grounding, and hallucination rates across nine benchmarks and four MLLMs.
 By intervening before feature extraction, \ourmethodshort complements internal attention refinements and shows that input-level, information-preserving transformations can help the same models see better.